robfatland/pythonbytes/projects/art/README.md

 ### Overview

-A number of Python Bytes students expressed an interest in art and design via computer.
-Often artists use special creative Apps but here we are learning to program in Python; so you are the person creating (and using) the App.
+Interested in art and design via computer?
 What sort of art might you create?
 One approach is to look for inspiration in the paintings of the 20th and 21st century.
 You might for example use a search engine to find sources of **abstract art**.
 I found Piet Mondrian...

 <img src="https://github.com/robfatland/pythonbytes/blob/master/projects/art/mondrian.png" alt="drawing" width="350"/>

-and here is another but who was the artist?
+and

 <img src="https://github.com/robfatland/pythonbytes/blob/master/projects/art/abstract.png" alt="drawing" width="400"/>

-How about this optical illusion?
+Optical illusions can be artistic...

 <img src="https://github.com/robfatland/pythonbytes/blob/master/projects/art/opticalillusion.png" alt="o-illusion" width="400"/>